 Dietary changes and gentle exercise after meals can increase the chances of successfully managing symptoms.

-If these changes alone are not effective, medications, medical interventions, and alternative therapies may help relieve symptoms and avoid complications.
+If these changes alone are not effective, medications, medical interventions, and alternative therapies may help relieve symptoms and prevent complications.